systemd

 logs centralization server?

 Yes.
-It is simple, fast and the software to do it is already in your systems.
+It is straightforward, fast, and the software to do it is already in your systems.

 For application and system logs, systemd